 He didn’t believe me, of course, I’m a horrible liar.
 I kept at it anyway.

-After a few more weeks, the six week mark, I was allowed to petition for my release, since I had checked in willingly, requesting an outpatient program because of my good behavior and progress.
+After a few more weeks, the six week mark, I was allowed to petition for my release, requesting an outpatient program because of my good behavior and progress.
 I convinced the panel that I didn’t want to harm myself, and they let me go.

 I got home and the bathroom was clean and repainted, complete with a new towel rack.
 What about that horrible mess I made?
 Justin had cleaned it up.
 My roommate had to clean up my vomit — a mixture of my blood, pills, beer, and bile — off the shower, the walls, the mirror, the floor, the sink, even inside of the cupboards, everywhere.
 This is what happens when you commit suicide (or attempt and fail).